splunk/public-o11y-docs/data-visualization/charts/export-and-share-charts.rst

 You can share a copy of a chart.
 Copies include unsaved changes at the time you share, and auto-expire unless the recipient saves them.
 Sharing a copy is perfect for when you make a change that you want to show your team members, but don’t want to modify the original chart.

-- To share a chart you are viewing in the Chart Builder, click the :strong:`Share` icon near the upper right corner of the chart or select :strong:`Share` from the chart’s Actions menu.
+- To share a chart you are viewing in the Chart Builder, click the :strong:`Share` icon near the upper right corner of the chart or select :strong:`Share` from the chart’s Actions menu (|more|).

-- To share a chart you are viewing in a dashboard, select :strong:`Share` from the chart’s Actions menu.
+- To share a chart you are viewing in a dashboard, select :strong:`Share` from the chart’s Actions menu (|more|).

 You’ll see options for sharing, discussed below.